cliaz/homelab/README.md

 As much as possible design decisions will be explained / linked to explanations.

 It consists of three Docker Stacks, as follows:
-- Home Services stack: things that ideally remain active independently of the Media / eBook stacks.
+- Home Services stack: things that ideally remain active independently of the Media / eBook stacks, and are used to support overall home network functionality
 - Media stack: the media management stuff.
 Designed to use components of the Home Services stack for some of its functionality, but won’t break if it’s not there
 - eBook stack: currently relies on the Media stack to download eBooks.
-Will serve existing content without Media stack being active, but won’t be able to download new content.
+Will serve existing content without Media stack being active, but won’t be able to download new content

 ## Features